 - Promise to fix iPad battery red line without damaging any data

-- Guide each supported device into/out of recovery mode for no fee
+- Guide each supported device into/out of recovery mode for free

-- Compatible with nearly all iOS devices (iOS 13 supported) and Apple TVs
+- Compatible with nearly all iOS devices (iOS 17 supported)

-The last measure that you could take to troubleshoot iPad shows battery with red line at home is by restoring your iPad with iTunes.
-Restoration will bring your iPad back to the factory settings, thereby finishing off some failures leading to such a situation.
-However, it also means all data on your iPad is being gone.
-As a result, do back up iPad prior to acting.
+You could take to troubleshoot iPad battery with red line at home by restoring your iPad with iTunes.
+Restoration will bring your iPad back to the factory settings, thereby leading to all data on your iPad erased.
+As a result, do back up iPad before acting.

-Step 1: Make sure iTunes on your computer is up to data.
-Start by running iTunes (For Windows users: double-click iTunes icon; for Mac users: open "Finder").
-Next, plug the iPad to the computer via the lightning USB;
+- Step 1: Make sure iTunes on your computer is up to date.
+Start by running iTunes and plug iPad into the computer via the lightning USB.

-Step 3: After backing up, tap on "Restore iPad..." to fix your iPad showing big battery with red line issue;
+- Step 3: Click on "Restore" in the pop-up window to fix your iPad showing battery with red line issue.

-Step 4: Once completed, don't be so quick to unplug the USB cable.
-You should check if the iPad returns to normal.
-If so, please touch "Restore Backup..." to get all erased data back to your iPad.
+- Step 4: Once completed, don't be so quick to unplug the USB cable.
+Check if the iPad returns to normal and can charge without hassle.